Case study, SmartSubs, Freelance, 2024

 Who we were designing for

-Research synthesis pointed to four distinct user archetypes.
+Research synthesis pointed to three distinct user archetypes.
 Different incomes, different relationships with money, but all caught out by the same blind spot: not knowing what they were actually paying for each month.

 Design